Pinghsuanlin/personalSite/projects/Clustering/Clustering.md

 * Setting the seed is critical for getting consistent results.
 * mice::complete(...): To prevent conflicts, it is best to include the package reference.
 * use.matcher=T: To reproduce the original behavior
-* It is common to treat scale of 1-5 to be numeric, as we have done here.
+* It is common to treat scale of 1-5 to be numeric.

 ```
 #Scale